-The Most Flavorful Smoked Turkey
+The Best Smoked Turkey Recipe

-Ingredients for Smoked Turkey
+Ingredients Needed for a Smoked Turkey

 There are a few different steps to this smoked turkey recipe but the nice part is that many of the ingredients overlap!